 ¶¶Òõpro’s Department of English trains students in the practice of writing and the study of literature.
 At SLU, we engage in the art of language in its full range of expression, encouraging encounters with emerging technologies, diverse cultures and marginalized voices.

-Our diverse faculty have developed wide-ranging expertise, exploring a world that is equally full of diverse kinds of texts.
+Our diverse faculty members have developed wide-ranging expertise and are exploring a world that is equally full of diverse kinds of texts.
 Our method is to work with our students to develop individual research pathways, often arising from our own research and publications, to enable them to understand the world of textuality.

 Follow us on , and .